mithunmathew1990/SiFi/README.md

 Chapter 1 : Physical Layer in practise
 ======================================
 Physical layer of OSI stack deals with getting data from point A to point B. This is were the software meets the physical hardware.
 In our case, our physical layer will use sound waves to propogate information though the air onto another system.
 Our computer's speaker and microphone will be used as the transmitter and receiver for this purpose.
 In a radio system, they use antenna to the same effect.
+  1. Sound vs Radio waves <br>
+There are several reasons why we are implementing this stack using sound waves instead of radio waves.
+The main reason is that radio equipment and its use is tightly controlled in all countries and you often need to acquire R&D license even for hobby projects.
+Radio hardware is usually costly and with all its wires and connections is a messy thing to deal with.
+Since we are here to learn concepts lets skip the messy area. <br>
+Sound and Radio waves belong on the same spectrum (although far away form each other) and therefore have a lot in common.
+The method of encoding and decoding data with sound waves and that with radio waves are essential same.<br>